-Breaking Free of Addiction: 42 Therapeutic Activities to Help You Recover from Problem Drug and Alcohol Use, a workbook for clients and mental health professionals, will be published by Between Sessions Resources, Inc., in Fall 2017.
+Breaking Free of Addiction: 42 Therapeutic Tools to Help You Recover from Problem Drug and Alcohol Use, a self-help workbook, was published by Between Sessions Resources in November 2017.

 Debbie is a member of the Authors Guild, SCBWI, and the Writers' Loft.
 She received her MFA in Creative Writing from Lesley University in 2015.
 For Debbie's electronic press kit, click here.

 As a freelance editor, Debbie has tackled everything from ad copy to book-length manuscripts.
 She served as publications director at Hebrew College and managing editor of the Lahey Health Journal of Medical Ethics.
 Debbie also worked as a proofreader and editor at Houghton Mifflin Company and other trade houses.
 She currently writes and edits the Zamir Chorale's quarterly newsletter.

 Debbie consults with individual authors from concept to completion of their projects, or at any stage in-between.
 Her editorial resume includes numerous psychology-related manuscripts, creative nonfiction essays, chapter books, and picture books.